ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 And now you learn the full layout of each tileset.
 Top left tile = single tile
 Top right tile = our inner corners tile
-And what is below is our walls + corners + center tiles
+And what is below are our walls + corners + center tiles

 # Section 1.4 Creating tileset from only center tile